§ 158.013 INSPECTION BY REGULATORY COMPLIANCE DEPARTMENT.

 (c) Where there is a conflict between the requirement of this section, another code or referenced standard, the most restrictive shall govern.

-(d) Every building at a multi-family dwelling complex, nursing or assisted living facility, or lodging establishment shall have the premises identification properly installed and maintained.
+(d) Every building at a multi-family dwelling complex, nursing facility, assisted living facility, or lodging establishment shall have the premises identification properly installed and maintained.
 Each building will position the numbers or addresses to be plainly readable from the public or private roadway fronting such building.
 Immediately below each building address or number the letters or numbers indicating the range of dwelling units within such building.
 Such numbers or letters shall be of a color that contrasts with their background and shall be a minimum of four inches in height.

 (e) Each dwelling unit upon or near the exterior front door shall have the dwelling unit number posted in a color that contrasts with the background.

 (Ord.
 OR-2225-21, passed 10-11-21; Am.
 Ord.
 OR-2232-21, passed 12-13-21; Am.
 Ord.
 OR-2251-22, passed 5-9-22; Am.
 Ord.
-OR-2267-22, passed 7-25-22)
+OR-2267-22, passed 7-25-22; Am.
+Ord.
+OR-2353-24, passed 3-25-24)